Procurement negotiation

 What is negotiation in procurement?

-Negotiation is one of the final stages of the overall procurement process.
-It’s the moment where representatives from both parties meet to iron out the details of their partnership, including timelines, payment terms, metrics and KPIs, and any other detail that pertains to the success of the project.
+Contract negotiation in the procurement process is one of the final stages of an overall procurement project.
+It’s where representatives from both parties meet to iron out the details of their partnership, including timelines, payment terms, metrics and KPIs, and any other detail that pertains to the success of the project.

-Business representatives should enter discussions with a clear negotiation strategy; without one, organizations risk suffering from disadvantageous contract terms, commitments to unsuitable subscription time frames, and tarnished relationships with vendors.
+Business representatives should enter discussions with clear procurement negotiation strategies.
+Without one, organizations risk ending up with disadvantageous contract terms, commitments to unsuitable subscription time frames, and tarnished relationships with vendors.

 The benefits of strong procurement contract negotiation

-As such, the benefits of strong contract negotiation in the procurement process are similar to the benefits of a strong procurement process as a whole.
-Take a look at the three key benefits below:
+The benefits of strong contract negotiation in the procurement process are similar to the benefits of a strong procurement process as a whole.
+Take a look at the key benefits below:

-• Establish the service level agreement you need — SLAs are bipartisan commitments that define contractual obligations between service providers and customers.
+• Establish the Service Level Agreement (SLA) you need — SLAs are bipartisan commitments that define contractual obligations between service providers and customers.
 It’s in this agreement that both parties agree on the KPIs and metrics that can be used to effectively measure supplier performance, as well as key dates for contract management and potential renewal.
 SLAs are also crucial in determining the level of customer support available once the product goes live.

 • Develop long-term supplier relationships — Procurement negotiation can be thought of as the first opportunity to develop supplier relationships.
 Since it’s likely that negotiations represent the first chance for procurement teams to meet with suppliers face-to-face, it’s important to make a good impression.
 Successful negotiation is about being friendly but firm, knowing what your business needs but showing a willingness to compromise where possible.
 Remember that suppliers are managing businesses too, and that win-win outcomes help to foster fruitful long-term relationships.

-What are the barriers to effective procurement negotiation?
+What are the barriers to effective procurement contract negotiation?

-Negotiation in purchasing is rarely straightforward.
-Tricky supplier negotiation tactics and poor decision-making during the first stages of procurement initiatives can lead to issues at the table.
+Contract negotiations in a procurement process are rarely straightforward.
+Tricky supplier negotiation tactics, poor decision-making and a lack of relevant information during the prior stages of procurement workflows can lead to issues at the table.

 Let’s elaborate on the barriers to effective procurement negotiation: